leannewongco/journal/lwcojournal.md

 ## 13 July 2021, Tuesday
 - [SSO Course] Decided on Live training dates and time in PST and EST.
-- [SSO Course] Draft Live training outline + script.
+- [SSO Course] Draft Live training outline and script.